lucysrausch/hoverboard-firmware-hack/README.md

 ## Flashing
 To build the firmware, just type "make".
 Make sure you have specified your gcc-arm-none-eabi binary location in the Makefile ("PREFIX = ...") (version 7 works, there is a version that does not!) (if the ons in linux repos do not work, use the official version: https://developer.arm.com/open-source/gnu-toolchain/gnu-rm/downloads).
 Right to the STM32, there is a debugging header with GND, 3V3, SWDIO and SWCLK.
 Connect GND, SWDIO and SWCLK to your SWD programmer, like the ST-Link found on many STM devboards.

+Do not power the mainboard from the 3.3V of your programmer!
+This has already killed multiple mainboards.

 Make sure you hold the powerbutton or connect a jumper to the power button pins while flashing the firmware, as the STM might release the power latch and switches itself off during flashing.
 Battery > 36V have to be connected while flashing.

 To flash the STM32, use the ST-Flash utility (https://github.com/texane/stlink).